 Its presence is important because it inhibits harmful outside bacteria and pathogens from making their way into your uterus (source).
 This is especially beneficial during sexual activity or when you have your vaginal exams.

 How Is The Mucus Plug Formed?

 The mucus plug is formed by secretions from your cervical glands.
 It is a thick material that reflects the composition of gelatin.
 It will thicken each month until you are near delivery.

-Your mucus plug actually begins forming when the ovum is implanted into the uterine cavity around the end of your first month of pregnancy.
-Your cervix will soften around the end of your first month and this allows the area to become filled with the cervical mucus and create a seal for the uterus.
+Your mucus plug begins forming when the ovum is implanted into the uterine cavity around the end of your first month of pregnancy.
+Your cervix will soften around the end of your first month, and this allows the area to become filled with the cervical mucus and create a seal for the uterus.

 Your mucus plug is not fully formed at this point — it increases in its consistency every month of your pregnancy.

 What Does It Look Like?

 Your mucus plug can vary in color, but it is typically, clear, yellow, green, pink, white, or brown.
 The mucus plug will probably resemble what snot from your nose looks like.

 The plug is thick when it is in place, but it usually thins out and develops a liquidy texture upon losing it.

 The plug is usually about 4 to 5 centimeters long, but it is not unusual for your mucus plug to come out in parts and not all at once.

-You may notice red streaks within your mucus plug because as your uterine expands to release the plug, capillaries can burst, cause a minor amount of bleeding, and lead to the streaking.
+You may notice red streaks within your mucus plug because as your uterine expands to release the plug, capillaries can burst, causing a minor amount of bleeding, and lead to the streaking.